naawish/FactPuzzle/README.md

 ### Testing & Debugging
+- Automated Testing: Unit tests for game logic (Tic-Tac-Toe algorithms) are included.
+Run tests via: ``` npm test```
-- DManual Testing: Each game has been tested for win/loss conditions, difficulty adjustments, and API failure fallbacks (e.g., Hangman uses a local word list if the API fails).
+- Manual Testing: Each game includes fallback mechanisms (e.g., Hangman loads a local word list if the API fails/offline).
-- DBackend Testing: API endpoints (/login, /save-puzzle) were verified using Postman and console logging within the custom server.js middleware.
-Web Compatibility: Layouts utilize maxWidth constraints and platform-specific files (.web.js) to ensure the UI does not stretch on desktop browsers.
+- Web Compatibility: Layouts utilize maxWidth constraints and platform-specific files (.web.tsx) to ensure the UI does not   stretch on desktop browsers.

 ### Known Issues & Future Improvements
-- Web View Limitations – The "Share Image" feature is disabled on the Web version due to browser security limitations regarding react-native-view-shot.
+- Web View Limitations: The "Share Image" feature is disabled on the Web version due to browser security limitations regarding react-native-view-shot.
-- Keyboard Handling – On smaller devices, the keyboard may occasionally cover input fields in the Trivia game, though KeyboardAvoidingView is implemented to minimize this.
+- Keyboard Handling: On smaller devices, the keyboard may occasionally cover input fields in the Trivia game, though KeyboardAvoidingView is implemented to minimize this.
-- Cloud Migration – Moving from SQLite to Firebase Firestore would allow users to log in from any network (e.g., 4G/5G) without needing to be on the same local Wi-Fi.

 ### Academic Project
 This is an educational project developed as part of: